-Chocolate flavoured pasta makes an unusual dessert.
-Serve it topped with sweetened mascarpone (just add a little icing sugar and vanilla extract to it) or with a hot chocolate sauce and some fresh berries.
-Ideally you need to use a pasta making machine to roll this thinly, but it you don’t have one roll and fold four or five times to get it as smooth and elastic as possible.
+Serve it topped with sweetened mascarpone (just add a little icing sugar and vanilla extract to it), some fresh berries, or with a hot chocolate sauce.
+Don't be daunted by the idea of making your own pasta - it's easier than you might think and the results are brilliant.
+Ideally you need to use a pasta making machine to roll this thinly, but if you don’t have one, roll and fold four or five times to get it as smooth and elastic as possible.
 When rolled it should be silky and will have smooth, rather than ragged edges.
-This pasta is best dried for just an hour or two before using
+This pasta is best dried for just an hour or two before using.

 - 125g strong flour